duongtd23/AW-Runtime-Verification/README.md

 The NPC vehicle abruptly cuts in front of the ego vehicle.
 The lateral velocity of the cut-in (`Vy`) is 1.6 m/s.
 When the cut-in starts, the longitudinal distance between the two vehicles (`dx0`) is 11 meters.
-A collision occurred (in both lidar-only and camera-lidar fusion perception modes), which can be seen in the [video](?tab=readme-ov-file#scenario-30-10-6) above.
+A collision occurred (in both lidar-only and camera-lidar fusion perception modes), which can be seen in the video above.
-Note that, a collision is not expected under the good driver model.
+Note that a collision is not expected under the good driver model.

 #### Scenario 40-20-3